-Beylerbeyi Palace History and Information
+Beylerbeyi Palace History

-Beylerbeyi Palace Entrance Fee & Opening Hours
+Beylerbeyi Palace Entrance Fee, Opening Hours and Short History

-Who Built Beylerbeyi Palace?
+Who Built The Palace?

 After the first wooden palace during Sultan II Mahmud era burnt down, Sultan Abdulaziz built Beylerbeyi Palace.